point-platform/dasher/README.md

 ## Handling missing fields

-In the previous example we considered the case where the serialiser provided an extra field.
-Now we consider the deserialiser requires one that the serialiser has not provided.
+In the previous example we considered the case where the serialiser provided a field that was not expected by the deserialiser.
+Now we consider the opposite case, where the deserialiser requires a field that the serialiser has not provided.

 This may be because the deserialiser added the field, or because the serialiser removed it.
-In practice, both situations are the same.
+In practice, both situations can be treated in the same way.

 ### Missing a required field